 For these and other walks in the area I recommend The Rother Walking Guide to the Valais West, which includes walks around Arolla.

-If you want a short break in a stunningly beautiful location, which is a little off the beaten track and still uncrowded, you cannot beat Arolla.
+If you want a short break in a stunningly beautiful location, which is a little off the beaten track and still uncrowded, you can’t beat Arolla.

 Please remember that this site is based purely on our own experiences, therefore kindly note the disclaimer.